Over the River and Through the Wood: Background

 The poem was originally published as "The New-England Boy's Song about Thanksgiving Day" in Child's Flowers for Children.
 It celebrates the author's childhood memories of visiting her grandfather's house (said to be the Paul Curtis House).
 Lydia Maria Child was a novelist, journalist, teacher, and poet who wrote extensively about the need to eliminate slavery.

 The poem was eventually set to a tune by an unknown composer.
 The song version is sometimes presented with lines about Christmas, rather than Thanksgiving.
 For instance, the line "Hurrah for Thanksgiving Day!" becomes "Hurrah for Christmas Day!"
 As a Christmas song, it has been recorded as "A Merry Christmas at Grandmother's".
 Although the modern Thanksgiving holiday is not always associated with snow (snow in late November occasionally occurs in the northern states and is rare at best elsewhere in the United States), New England in the early 19th century was enduring the Little Ice Age, a colder era with earlier winters.

 Poem

 The original piece had twelve stanzas, though only four are typically included in the song.
-One stanza has the word that ends in the M sound rhyme with the word that ends in the N sound.